AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

 ### **Simple Challenges**
 1. **Collaborative To-Do List App**
-   - Build a shared to-do list app where multiple users can add tasks, mark them as completed, and group tasks by status.
-Bonus points for adding a priority column, search functionality, or a progress bar!
+   - Build a shared to-do list app where multiple users can:
+     - Add tasks with a title and due date.
+     - Mark tasks as "Completed."
+   - Features:
+     - Group tasks by status ("Pending" and "Completed").
+   - **Bonus Features**:
+     - Add a "Priority" column to sort tasks.
+     - Include a search box to find tasks by title.
+     - Display a progress bar based on completed tasks.

 2. **Lost and Found System**
-   - Create an app to log and match lost and found items with details like location and description.
-Add admin functionality for matching items and notifying users.
-Bonus points for item categories and stats!
+   - Create an app to log and match lost and found items with:
+     - Descriptions, dates, locations, and images.
+   - Features:
+     - Filter items by status (Lost/Found) and location.
+   - **Bonus Features**:
+     - Allow admins to match items and notify users.
+     - Add categories for items (e.g., electronics, clothing).
+     - Show statistics like the number of items matched.

+---

 ### **Medium Challenges**
 3. **Habit Tracker with Rewards**
-   - Design an app to track daily habits, show progress bars, and reward users for streaks.
-Bonus points for a dashboard, notifications, or a rewards store!
+   - Design an app to track daily habits and reward consistency.
+   - Features:
+     - Progress bars for habits over a week.
+     - Streak counters for consecutive completions.
+   - **Bonus Features**:
+     - A simple store to redeem points for virtual rewards.
+     - A dashboard showing total points and longest streaks.
+     - Notifications or reminders to complete habits.

 4. **Event Planner App**
-   - Develop an app to manage events, RSVP statuses, and send automated reminders.
-Bonus points for file uploads or waitlist functionality!
+   - Develop an app to plan and manage events.
+   - Features:
+     - Create events with details (name, date, time, location).
+     - Track RSVP status (Accepted, Declined, No Response).
+   - **Bonus Features**:
+     - Send automated reminders via email.
+     - Enable users to upload files (e.g., event agendas).
+     - Add a waitlist option for events with limited capacity.

+---

 ### **Challenging Challenges**
 5. **Retro Arcade Quiz Game**
-   - Build a retro-style quiz game with leaderboards, timers, and admin-uploaded questions.
-Bonus points for power-ups or dynamic question difficulty!
+   - Build a retro-style quiz game with:
+     - A scoring system and leaderboards.
+     - Timed multiple-choice questions.
+   - **Bonus Features**:
+     - Power-ups (e.g., double points, skip question).
+     - Dynamic question difficulty (e.g., harder questions score more).

 6. **Scalable Multi-Site Desk and Room Booking Solution**
-   - Create a booking app for desks and rooms across multiple locations with calendar views and admin management.
-Bonus points for waitlists and Teams integration!
+   - Create a booking app for desks and rooms across multiple locations.
+   - Features:
+     - Calendar views of bookings.
+     - Admin tools to manage availability and stats.
+   - **Bonus Features**:
+     - Add waitlists for fully booked slots.
+     - Integrate with Teams for meeting room bookings.

+---

 ### **Fun Challenge**
 7. **Connect 4 Game in a Canvas App**
-   - Build a two-player Connect 4 game with turn-based play, animations, and winning condition detection.
-Bonus points for a scoreboard or fancy animations!
+   - Build a two-player Connect 4 game with:
+     - Turn-based play (red vs. yellow).
+     - Winning condition detection.
+   - **Bonus Features**:
+     - A scoreboard.
+     - Animations for pieces dropping into place.

 ---

 ## 🛠 Submission Guidelines

 1. **Build Your App**:
-   - Choose a challenge and create your solution using the Power Platform.
+   - Choose a challenge and design your solution using the Power Platform.
    - Include all necessary files (screenshots, exported apps, and supporting documentation).

 2. **Package Your Solution**: